Microsoft Fiscal Year 2017 Fourth Quarter Earnings Conference Call

 with the go to market.
 And this transformation is ongoing.

-this is all driven by the opportunity at hand, which is much bigger than anything that we have participated in the
+is all driven by the opportunity at hand, which is much bigger than anything that we have participated in the past,

-past, so the total addressable market is much bigger.
-And second, our customer expectations and our partner
+so the total addressable market is much bigger.
+And second, our customer expectations and our partner expectations

-expectations of how we show up with them has changed.
-And so over the years we have been making changes and
+of how we show up with them has changed.
+And so over the years we have been making changes and now that we

-now that we have a lot more momentum and critical mass we’re going to that next phase and that’s what you are seeing
+have a lot more momentum and critical mass we’re going to that next phase and that’s what you are seeing us in terms

-us in terms of changing the skill sets, changing the scope of how we show up to support the digital transformation
+of changing the skill sets, changing the scope of how we show up to support the digital transformation needs of both

 to really drive their transformation towards success outcomes.
 You’re seeing it even in our Intelligent Cloud